kamalnayan10/ticket_priority_classification/README.md

 # Ticket Priority Classification

-### This project uses Convolutional Neural Networks (CNN) and Multi-Layer Perceptron (MLP) models to classify text data into different categories.
+### This project uses Convolutional Neural Networks (CNN) and Multi-Layer Perceptron (MLP) models to classify ticket descriptions and assign them a priority level.
 It is built using PyTorch and includes custom training and evaluation functions.

 ### Features